MrJBS/MyBigProject/README.md

     .reduce(new Reduce());
 ```
 #### StreamGetHashesFromLocation
-Gets hashtags posted in a countries.
+Gets hashtags posted in a country.
 The output looks like ([Country: Hashtags]) <br>

 ###### Used metrics: